nikkomiu/mail-agent/README.md

       - [Description](#profile-key-description)
       - [Example](#example-keys)

+## Compile

+To compile this project you will need:

+Visual Studio 2010 or higher
+**- or -**
+NuGet Package Manager for Visual Studio

+NuGet should automatically resolve package dependencies

+If NuGet does not automatically resolve package dependencies you will need to:

+1. Open `Tools` -> `NuGet Package Manager` -> `Manage NuGet Packages for Solution...`
+2. Click the **Restore** button at the top of the window

+To build the solution for deployment:

+1. Change the solution configuration from `Debug` to `Release`
+2. Open `Build` -> `Clean Solution`
+3. Open `Build` -> `Build Solution`
+4. The compiled program should be located at `%project_root%\MailAgent.Service\bin\Release\` directory
+5. Move the program to the deployment system and follow the [installation](#installation) instructions.

 ## Installation

 To perform a quick install of the service run the `MailAgent.exe` file **as an administrator** to install the service to the system.